overture-stack/stage/README.md

   npm run dev
 ```

-Once running the Stage is available from your [http://localhost:3000](http://localhost:3000)
+Once running Stage is available from your [http://localhost:3000](http://localhost:3000)

 You can edit the UI by modifying `pages/index.js`.
 The UI will auto-update as you edit.